Discovering mobility data: What it means for your business

 From there, we can gather the telematics data and determine how it must be enriched or enhanced to become valuable and provide the information that leads to insights and answers.

-Essentially, we are taking telematics data and enriching it with contextual data to create mobility data signatures that help us analysts offer companies insight to their areas of focus, whether that be insurance, shared economy, city planning, or advertising attribution, to help them reach their goals.
+Essentially, we are taking telematics data and enriching it with contextual data to create mobility data signatures that help us analysts offer companies insight to their areas of focus, whether that be insurance, sharing economy, city planning, or advertising attribution, to help them reach their goals.

 Telematics provides the “what.”
 Mobility data, when set up appropriately, offers the “why.”
 Analysts then can translate that mobility data into meaningful and actionable insights.

 Sharing economy companies care about things like assets of a fleet or how their gig drivers operate their vehicles, including when, where, and how.
-It’s also important for shared economy companies to understand the differences and nuances between a passenger versus a driver.
+It’s also important for sharing economy companies to understand the differences and nuances between a passenger versus a driver.

 In contrast, auto insurance companies care about things like driving risk, distracted driving, and whether a vehicle is used for personal errands and trips or for work.